 Naomi Meltzer is an Optometrist and Low Vision Consultant.
-Here, she discusses the subtle changes that happen to our eyes as a result of glaucoma and general aging, and how to cope with these changes during winter.
+Here, she discusses the subtle changes that happen to our eyes as a result of glaucoma and general ageing, and how to cope with these changes during winter.

 As winter rolls in, we turn our thoughts to cosy indoor activities like reading, movies, theatre and spectator sports, or a shopping trip to a bright and glittery shopping mall.

-The reality is that there are subtle changes that take place beyond the normal aging process which are common to all optic nerve conditions including glaucoma, as well as other neurological conditions.
+The reality is that there are subtle changes that take place beyond the normal ageing process which are common to all optic nerve conditions including glaucoma, as well as other neurological conditions.
 These changes may include reduced contrast sensitivity, increased glare sensitivity and reduced dark adaptation.

 CONTRAST is how we detect print or objects standing out from their background.
 It is the difference in the intensity of print and the intensity of the colour of the background it is printed over.
 Maximum or “high” contrast is black letters on a white non-shiny background or white letters on a black background, which is often more comfortable for people who are sensitive to glare.
-The effect of reduced contrast sensitivity is that the world takes on a washed out look which is often described as blur.
-If there are other conditions such as cataract stopping the light from getting a clear path to the retina at the back of the eye, this will add to the loss of contrast.
+The effect of reduced contrast sensitivity is that the world takes on a washed-out look which is often described as a blur.
+If there are other conditions such as cataracts stopping the light from getting a clear path to the retina at the back of the eye, this will add to the loss of contrast.

 To enhance contrast, we can add more light by placing a lamp close to a task so that the light is directed onto the area to be seen.
 We can also use contrasting colours to highlight details e.g. using a contrasting strip of paint or tape to highlight the edge of a step will make it easier to see and therefore safer.
 Many people are finding electronic magnifiers which convert low contrast or coloured print to high contrast to be very helpful.
 Internally lit computers, telephones or e-readers also give enhanced contrast, which is welcomed by people affected by glaucoma.

-GLARE SENSITIVTY is that horrible discomfort some people get when there is too much light coming into the eyes from the wrong angle – particularly reflected light from shiny surfaces, water, concrete, or low clouds on a wintery day.
+GLARE SENSITIVITY is that horrible discomfort some people get when there is too much light coming into the eyes from the wrong angle – particularly reflected light from shiny surfaces, water, concrete, or low clouds on a wintery day.

 We need light to help us to see.
 But people with glaucoma are often extra sensitive to glare, preferring to turn off lights and pull down the blinds for extra comfort or wearing dark sunglasses which not only cut out glare but also the light that is required to see with.